-- 1 Million B.C.: One flash short at least has a prehistoric setting.
-Here, Little Cherry is a sculptor in her tribe who doesn't replicate the cannibalistic Lazy respectfully.
+- 1 Million B.C.: One flash short, at least, has a prehistoric setting.
+Here, Little Cherry is a sculptor in her tribe who doesn't replicate the cannibalistic Lazy's likeness respectfully.
 Lazy also gets stomped by a dinosaur twice.

-- Rule 63: The twenty fifth episode of the third season includes a sequence lasting through the episode where all or most characters are gender-swapped.
+- Rule 63: The twenty-fifth episode of the third season includes a sequence lasting through the episode where most or all characters are gender-swapped.

 - Shout-Out: The May 2017 magazine cover parodies My Neighbor Totoro.